Summer pet safety tips

 - Foamy buildup at the water’s edge.

 - Clumps that look like seaweed.

 - Green or brown flakes floating in the water.

 Although everyone loves a BBQ, it’s important to remember that they pose a lot of potential dangers to your dog and cat.

 Prevention is definitely better than the cure in this case.
-Not only will it keep your pet safe, but if your dog or cat eats something they shouldn’t, like a kebab skewer,it can cost around £1200-2000
+Not only will it keep your pet safe, but if your dog or cat eats something they shouldn’t,it can cost around £1200-2000

 If you decide to take your pet with you on holiday, make sure their vaccinations are up-to-date and that you can provide a health certificate (if you’re going abroad).
 It’s a good opportunity to check your pet’s microchip details are correct too.